-Our smaller ships take between 72 and 96 passengers each and our newest ship, the Star of Doolin, can seat up to 200 visitors.
+Our smaller ships take 70 passengers, and our newest ships, the Star of Doolin, and the Spirit of Doolin can seat up to 200 visitors.
 We welcome every age group on board, from 9 months to 90 years!

 There is a short gangway with grip rails to get on board, but then passengers can choose to sit for the duration of the trip or walk around.

-There is plenty of room for buggies and bicycles and even well-behaved four-legged friends like the ever-huggable Harvey.
+There is plenty of room for buggies and even well-behaved four-legged friends like the ever-huggable Harvey.

 Meet The Family